kkplein/ssm-doc/docs/deploy/client/yum.md

 manager to install SSM Client from the official Shattered Silicon software repository.

-Shattered Silicon provides `.rpm` packages for 64-bit versions of Red Hat Enterprise Linux 6 (Santiago) and 7 (Maipo), including its derivatives that claim full binary compatibility, such as, CentOS, Oracle Linux, Amazon Linux AMI, and so on.
+Shattered Silicon provides `.rpm` packages for 64-bit versions of Enterprise Linux 7, 8 and 9, including its derivatives that claim full binary compatibility, such as, CentOS, Oracle Linux, Alma, Rocky, and so on.

 !!! alert alert-info "Note"
-    SSM Client should work on other RPM-based distributions, but it is tested only on RHEL and CentOS versions 6 and 7.
+    SSM Client should work on other RPM-based distributions, but it is tested EL versions 7,8 and 9.

 To install the SSM Client package, complete the following procedure.
 Run the following commands as root or by using the **sudo** command: